Akinyi-analytics/Akinyi-analytics/README.md

 ---

-I’m always open to connect with fellow learners, data enthusiasts, and mentors.
-Let’s explore the world of data together!
+I’m open to connect with the big data world, learners and mentors.
+Time to explooore!